raythree/react-bootstrap-theme-switcher/README.md

   ...
 ```

-You can use the versions provided by the theme switcher from 'node_modules/react-bootstrap-theme-switcher/themes' or you generate your own and pass the root directory to the theme switcher.
+You can use the versions provided by the theme switcher from ```node_modules/react-bootstrap-theme-switcher/themes``` or you generate your own and pass the root directory to the theme switcher.
 However, the structure and file naming must exactly match what is provided in the distribution.
+Instructions on downloading/customizing Bootswatch themes can be [found here](https://github.com/thomaspark/bootswatch).

 **NOTE:** Do NOT load the default Bootstrap theme as you might normally do with webpack (require('node_modules/.../bootstrap')) because the ```ThemeSwitcher``` looks for specifically named stylesheet links when removing the current theme.
 Let the ThemeSwitcher load the default theme at startup.